cybercongress/networks/bostrom/genesis-validator.md

 1. **GenTx must be submited by 0:00 UTC 1st November**
 2. We recommend only highly experienced validators who have run on past Cosmos SDK chains and have participated in a genesis ceremony before become genesis validators on Cyber.
 3. Being a Genesis validator for a Supercomputer is an honor, so we expect all participants to treat this opportuninty accordingly.
 We want our validators to be pro-active, maintain good uptime, communicate and act professionally during chain upgrades, and respectfully participate in governance.
 4. To become a Genesis validator, you must have boot tokens on your account in Genesis.
-That might've happened if you participated in one of our previous testenets or Game of Links, or some other kind of incentivized activity.
+That might've happened if you participated in one of our previous testnets or Game of Links, or some other kind of incentivized activity.

 ## Hardware setup